 - salt

-- chocolate chips (I used mini)
+- miniature dark chocolate chips

 No ingredient substitutions have been tested, so I don't have many recommendations to make.